Critical transition in fast-rotating turbulence within highly elongated domains: Numerical set-up and methodology

 that measures the rate energy cascades inversely to the largest scales of the system.
 Finally, the spectral energy flux in the perpendicular direction through a cylinder of radius $k_\perp$ in Fourier space is defined as

-where $\mathbf{u}=(\mathbf{u}_\perp,\mathbf{u}_\parallel)$, $\mathbf{u}_\perp = \hat{e}_\parallel \times \nabla \psi$ and
+where $\mathbf{u}=(\mathbf{u}_\perp,{u}_\parallel)$, $\mathbf{u}_\perp = \hat{e}_\parallel \times \nabla \psi$ and

 The code used to solve equations (\ref{eq:red_vert_mom_dissmod}, \ref{eq:red_vert_vort_dissmod}) is based on the Geophysical High-order Suite for Turbulence, using pseudo-spectral methods including 2/3 aliasing to solve for the flow in the triply periodic domain, \citep[see][]{mininni2011hybrid}.
 We performed three sets of experiments, one at resolution $512^2\times n_z$ (set A) and two at $1024^2\times n_z$ (sets B and C), where the resolution $n_z$ in the parallel direction is varied depending on $\lambda$ from $128$ to $512$ to ensure well-resolvedness at minimum computational cost.
 We choose either $\Lambda=32$ (sets A and B) or $\Lambda=64$ (set C).
 The parameters $\nu_n$ and $\mu_m$ are chosen for every simulation so that the run is well-resolved at large $k_\parallel,k_\perp$.
 This is checked by verifying that the maximum dissipation is captured within the interior of the 2-D dissipation spectrum (\ref{eq:2Ddspec}).
 The coefficient $\alpha$ was chosen so that that the 1-D spectrum (\ref{eq:1Dspec}) does not have a maximum at $k=1$ (i.e. no condensate is formed).
-In each of the three sets of experiments, we keep $\Lambda$ and $\Rey_\nu$ fixed and vary $\lambda$ from small (slow rotation) to large (fast rotation).
+We use random initial conditions whose small energy is spread out over a range of wavenumbers.
+In each of the three sets of experiments, we keep $\Lambda$ and $\Rey_\nu$ fixed and vary $\lambda$ from small (less fast rotation, taller domain) to large (faster rotation, less tall domain).
 A summary is given in table \ref{tab:runs}.